mahalia-bone/mahalia-utils/README.txt

 netcat command: "?read:/etc/mahalia/mha-test.cfg"

-Please note the openMHA configuration is out of the scope of this usermanual and you should consult the openMHA manual.
+Please note the openMHA configuration is out of the scope of this user manual and you should consult the openMHA manual.